The Rest of the Story…

 Lest I forget to tell you, this plastic surgeon was better looking than all of them.
 What is it with these doctors?

-If you’re wondering what happened to the Altuzarra dress, Husband took it to the dry cleaners and they said no way, no how.
+If you’re wondering what happened to the Akris Punto dress, my husband took it to the dry cleaners and they said no way, no how.
 I think there was some concern about it being a biohazard and/or they thought he had committed a gruesome murder and was trying to get rid of the evidence.
 Either way, they weren’t touching it.
 But, all was not lost.
-He soaked the dress in cold water in the bathtub at the hotel for an hour and carefully pulled out all the blood clots.
+He soaked the dress in cold water in the bathtub at the hotel for more than an hour and carefully pulled out all the blood clots.
 Gross!
 If that’s not love, I don’t know what is.
-The dress is now good as new and in fact, it is the dress that I am wearing in the main picture of this blog!
+The dress is now good as new and the only remaining stain is on the label.
+In fact, it is the dress that I am wearing in the main picture of this blog!
 It just seemed symbolic.

 All in all, I’m less scared than I was (I think) and all my thoughts of being mangled for the rest of my life are mostly gone.
 The doctor at MD Anderson operated on my half-boob in July, placed in a tissue expander and (bonus) took a little fat (not nearly enough) and put it under my arm where I had lymph nodes removed.
 The fat should help stave off lymphedema which I’m borderline for.
 You might have noticed the compression sleeve I’m wearing in the main photo.
 Oh, and in case you’re wondering, this whole episode was worth two bracelets.